-- 2. Choose open space and landscaping over dedicating space to the parking and manoeuvring of private motor vehicles. - 4.
-Use deciduous trees for landscaping along southern exposures, as they provide shade in the summer and allow more sunlight through in the winter. - 7.
-As context and space allow, plant trees that will attain a greater mature size, for greater carbon storage; removal of healthy trees is discouraged as the loss of the ecosystem services provided by larger trees will take many years to recover. - 8.
-Plant trees with a larger canopy cover along roadways and sidewalks, thereby providing shading of paved areas, lowering the heating of paved surfaces and reducing the wind velocities in these pedestrian areas. - 9.
-Plant shorter and sturdier vegetation closer to buildings and other structures, and taller vegetation further away to avoid potential damage from strong winds blowing vegetation against buildings.
+1. Choose open space and landscaping over dedicating space to the parking and manoeuvring of private motor vehicles.

+2. Use deciduous trees for landscaping along southern exposures, as they provide shade in the summer and allow more sunlight through in the winter.

+3. As context and space allow, plant trees that will attain a greater mature size, for greater carbon storage; removal of healthy trees is discouraged as the loss of the ecosystem services provided by larger trees will take many years to recover.

+4. Plant trees with a larger canopy cover along roadways and sidewalks, thereby providing shading of paved areas, lowering the heating of paved surfaces and reducing the wind velocities in these pedestrian areas.

+5. Plant shorter and sturdier vegetation closer to buildings and other structures, and taller vegetation further away to avoid potential damage from strong winds blowing vegetation against buildings.

-- 11. For parking areas and along boulevard/ sidewalk edges; plant trees to provide shade, store carbon and reduce the heat island effect. - OCP Section 25 Development Permit Area No. 8 Water Conservation is designated for the purpose of water conservation.
+OCP Section 25 - Development Permit Area No. 8 - Water Conservation - is designated for the purpose of water conservation.